Groundhog Day (film)

-Groundhog Day was considered a box-office success on its release, earning over $105 million to become one of the highest-grossing films of 1993.
+Groundhog Day premiered at the Fox Village Theatre on February 4, 1993 and was released by Columbia Pictures on February 12, 1993, and was a box-office success on its release, earning over $105 million to become one of the highest-grossing films of 1993.
 It also received generally positive reviews.
-Reviewers were consistent in praise for the film's successful melding of highly sentimental and deeply cynical moments and for the philosophical message beneath the comedy.
+Reviewers were consistent in praise for the film's successful melding of highly sentimental and deeply cynical moments, and for the philosophical message beneath the comedy.
 It received multiple award nominations and won a BAFTA Award for Best Original Screenplay.
-For all its success, the film marked the end of Ramis's and Murray's long collaborative partnership, which produced films like Caddyshack (1980) and Ghostbusters (1984).
-The pair did not speak after filming until shortly before Ramis's death in 2014.
-The film was a showcase for Murray; previously seen only as a comic actor, his performance led to more serious lead roles in critically acclaimed films.
+For all its success, the film marked the end of Ramis's and Murray's long collaborative partnership, which had produced films like Caddyshack (1980) and Ghostbusters (1984).
+After filming ended, the pair did not speak to each other until shortly before Ramis's death in 2014.
+The film was a showcase for Murray; he had previously been seen primarily as a comic actor, and his performance led to more serious roles in critically acclaimed films.

-In the years since its release, the film has grown in esteem and is often considered to be among the greatest films of the 1990s and one of the greatest comedy movies ever.
-It also had a significant effect on popular culture: the term Groundhog Day, meaning a monotonous, unpleasant, and repetitive situation, became part of the English lexicon.
+In the years since its release, the film has grown in esteem; it is often considered to be among the greatest films of the 1990s and one of the greatest comedy films ever made.
+It has also had a significant effect on popular culture: the term Groundhog Day, meaning a monotonous, unpleasant, and repetitive situation, has become part of the English lexicon.
 Buddhist, Christian, and Jewish scholars have analyzed the film as a religious allegory.
-Groundhog Day is also credited for the mainstream acceptance of comedy films featuring fantasy genre elements.
+Groundhog Day is also credited with having ushered in mainstream acceptance of comedy films with fantasy-genre elements, and popularizing time loop narratives.
 In 2006, the United States Library of Congress selected the film for preservation in the National Film Registry.
-Groundhog Day has been adapted into a 2016 musical and a 2019 video game sequel, Groundhog Day: Like Father Like Son.
+Groundhog Day was adapted into a 2016 musical, and inspired a 2019 video game sequel, Groundhog Day: Like Father Like Son.